CLIENT:

 Chapter TWO: THe GENDER EQUITY LEARNING & INNOVATION NETWORK

-Extending the architecture: a fourth tier emerges
+Extending the architecture: a second pillar emerges

-A new identity, in the family
+A new identity, in the family, but standing on its own

 Launching the first session